MiraGeoscience/peak-finder-app/docs/source/usage.rst

 - *Object*: Curve entity containing the data and line ID information.
 - *Line Field*: Referenced data defining the line identifier
 - *Property Group*: Property group data to be used in the detection and grouping.
 - *Color*: Hex color code used to label the peaks identified.
 A default value is provided that will suffice in most cases.
 - *Run interactive app*: If checked, the application will be run in interactive mode.
 If unchecked, the application will be run in standalone mode.

+.. _Optional Parameters:

 2. Optional Parameters
 ______________________